Hochschild cohomology of generalised Grassmannians: Description for cominuscule and adjoint varieties

 \subsection{Hochschild cohomology of cominuscule varieties}

 As a warmup for the proof in \cref{subsection:hochschild-cohomology-adjoint} and to keep the discussion in this paper self-contained, we will give some details on the proof of \cref{theorem:cominuscule-decomposition}.
 This result is classical, and follows readily from Kostant's theorem.

-\begin{proof}[Proof of \cref{theorem:cominuscule-decomposition}] Let~$G/P$ be a cominuscule variety associated to the fundamental weight~$\fundamental{k}$.
 Recall that the nilpotent radical~$\mathfrak{n}$ as a representation of~$P$ is associated to the cotangent bundle, with its dual~$\mathfrak{g}/\mathfrak{p}$ associated to the tangent bundle.